 Create Personal, Health & Spirituality Goals

 This is the last, and the most important tip.
 Remember, why Allah has blessed us with a beautiful month like Ramadan in the first place.
 Just like you make New Year’s Resolutions.
-The same way, make Ramadan Resolutions, and then plan to follow them even after Ramadan.
+In the same way, make Ramadan Resolutions, and then plan to follow them even after Ramadan.
 These goals can be as simple as eliminating high sugar drinks from your daily diet.

 “Sticking to something so basic will not just help you before and after Fasts.
 But, if you stick to the habit even after Eid.
 Then, there you go.
 You just changed for the better.”